rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 |`last_batch_flag`,`lastBatchFlag`|`last_batch_flag`|`boolean`| This is set to `true` when sending the last request.|
 |`estimated_num_total`,`estimatedNumTotal`|`estimated_num_total`|`int64`|Refers to the estimated total number of users to be uploaded in a particular session.|

+{% hint style="warning" %}
+You cannot add or remove users from a custom audience using the same value for `sessionIdAdd` and `sessionIdDelete`.
+{% endhint %}

+{% hint style="info" %}
+For adding the session information to any user addition/deletion operation, the Facebook Marketing API expects the `session_id`, `batch_seq`, `last_batch_flag` fields to be present. **However, note that the data additon and deletion operations are possible without explicitly specifying the session information.**
+{% endhint %}
 ## Schema Fields Mapping

 The following table details the mapping of the schema fields specified in the [**RudderStack dashboard**](https://app.rudderlabs.com/) and the Facebook Marketing API.